erikvw/django-collect-offline/README.md

         }
     }

-As data is entered on `client`, the data is serialized in order into model `OutgoingTransaction` on `client`.
+As data is entered on `client`, the data is serialized into model `OutgoingTransaction` on `client`.
 The outgoing transactions on `client` are copied to `server` like this:

     OutgoingTransaction.objects.using('client').filter(
             is_consumed_server=False).copy_to_incoming_transaction('server')

 Once the transactions are on `server` they are deserialized like this:

-    messages = IncomingTransaction.objects.filter(
+    messages = IncomingTransaction.objects.using('server').filter(
         is_consumed=False).deserialize(custom_device=device, check_hostname=False)

 ### Settings